Kate Cooper: Critical reception of work

 Her work has been described as 'ambitious', 'valuable', and 'noteworthy'.
 Band of Angels was reviewed in the New Statesman, which said: "Her book is characterised by a scholarly seriousness and the disarmingly unapologetic way she links the personal, the political and the institutional.
 Avoiding clichés, she excavates the experiences of a wide range of women, letting them speak for themselves.
 Strikingly, she also refers to her own experiences."
 The work was described as '‘the best kind of popular history.’

 A more mixed view was taken in a review in The Daily Telegraph, which found "Cooper has written a highly readable and important work of the history of religion.
 She wears her evident scholarship lightly, but the text is suffused with personal, imaginative and emotional perspectives.
 From the prologue, with its memories of her childhood and her mother, to the epilogue's fictitious portrayal of a virgin mother at the Council of Chalcedon in the fifth century, she abandons the detachment of the professional historian.
 While this can work well in the realms of human history, it seems to me problematic in the domain of religious history.
 This fine book, in other words, left me wondering whether Prof Cooper wasn’t having her faith claims and eating them."

 A The Guardian review said the book was "as much an exercise in historical detective work as anything else, an act of reading between and behind the lines, rescuing these lost women from ancient sources, assessing their influence, and placing their lives in a broader social and historical context."

+Cooper was shortlisted for the 2023 Cundill History Prize for Queens of a Fallen World: The Lost women of Augustine’s Confessions.

+Personal life

+Cooper is married to Conrad Leyser, a medieval historian at the University of Oxford.
+They have two daughters together.